This is the best easy vegan Alfredo sauce recipe you’ll try, with no dairy, no eggs, no tofu, and no cashews required!

 Also be sure to try this Vegan Cheesecake

-The best vegan Alfredo sauce
+The best vegan Alfredo recipe

 More vegan pasta recipes